PersonaIam/persona-wallet/CONTRIBUTING.md

  - correct bug,
  - add new features,
  - improve documentation,
- - create something new for ARK.
+ - create something new for Persona.

 # Tools